shakyevan444/Arcane-OS/docs/Getting Started.md

 # Getting Started

-This page provides information you can use to run ArcOS yourself.
+This page provides information you can use to run ArcaneOS yourself.
 You will set up the frontend and an ArcAPI instance for running your files

 ## Running the frontend

-The Frontend is the interactive part of ArcOS.
-You'll be accessing the Frontend whenever you run ArcOS.
+The Frontend is the interactive part of ArcaneOS.
+You'll be accessing the Frontend whenever you run ArcaneOS.
 There are many different ways you can use to host it.
 After all, it is just a Svelte project.
 But, the method I'm going to demonstrate here is the one you should use if you just want to try it out.
 You can build and deploy it anywhere no problem.

 Follow the instructions for your operating system: